-During the first year, the study programs of BME and MST are in fact the same.
+During the first year, the study programs of BME and MST are the same.
 This means that you can easily switch programs in the first year.

 Medical Sciences and Technology at TU/e: State of the art

 TU/e is a leader in biomedical engineering.
-In 1997, TU/e was a pioneer in Europe to start the Biomedical Engineering bachelor's degree, which this program is part of.
+In 1997, TU/e was a pioneer in Europe to start the Biomedical Engineering Bachelor's degree, which this program is part of.
 You are instantly involved in the latest developments in the field of biomedical engineering.
 We work closely together with the universities and university medical centers in Maastricht and Utrecht, the hospitals in Eindhoven and more.
-For information on subsequent master’s programs and future perspectives, please consult After graduation.

 Who are you?